spacelift-io/user-documentation/docs/integrations/audit-trail.md

 ![](<../assets/screenshots/audit-trail-logs-filters.png>)

-You can see details:
+You can see the details:

 ![](<../assets/screenshots/audit-trail-logs-details-button.png>)
 ![](<../assets/screenshots/audit-trail-logs-details.png>)

-Also go to affected resource or apply another filter:
+Also, go to the affected resource or apply another filter:

 ![](<../assets/screenshots/audit-trail-logs-dropdown.png>)

+### Retention

+Logs are kept for 30 days.

 ## Setup

-In order to set up the audit trail, navigate to the Audit trail section of your account settings and click the _Set up_ button:
+In order to set up the audit trail, navigate to the Audit trail section of your account settings and choosing the _configuration_ tab, and click the _Set up_ button:

 ![](<../assets/screenshots/audit-trail-page.png>)